bspartridgeCIS/100-days-of-code/log.md

 # 100 Days Of Code - Log
+Day 2: July 29, 2017

+**Today's Progress**: Countinued Javascript in Free Code Camp

+**Thoughts:** This still seems so hypothetical.
+I am hoping that it gets better!

+**Link to Work**

 Day 1: July 26, 2017

 **Today's Progress**: I did an hours worth of JavaScript in Free Code Camp.
 I was almost all about strings.

 **Thoughts:** I am really hoping that once we put this into practice it will make sense.
 As of right now I don't understand what we would ever use strings for in a functional world.
-I really want to be good at programming, but I am having difficulty seeing the light.
+I really want to be good at programming, buwe4k,

 **Link to work:**